Meteor-Community-Packages/meteor-autocomplete/README.md

 ![Autocompleting something else](https://raw.github.com/mizzao/meteor-autocomplete/master/docs/mention2.png)

 Features:
- - Multiple collection matching with different tokens and fields
+ - Multiple collection matching with different trigger tokens and fields
- - Fully live and reactive Meteor template rendering of list items
+ - Fully live and reactive Meteor template rendering of drop-down list items
- - Automatically positioned above or below text
+ - Drop-down can be positioned above or below the text
  - Mouse or keyboard interaction with autocomplete menu
+ - Simple token-less autocompletion in an `<input>` element, just like Bootstrap typeahead

 Meteor's client-side data availability makes this dynamic, full-fledged autocomplete widget possible.
-Use it in chat rooms, comments, other messaging systems, or whatever strikes your fancy.
+Use it in chat rooms, comments, other messaging systems, or wherever strikes your fancy.

 ## Usage